VIEW OUR 2-MIN. VIDEO

 The portage (3/4 mile/1.2 km)) to Burnt Island Lake is at the east end of Little Doe Lake – it is well marked.
 It takes about an hour to paddle and cross two short portages through Baby Joe Lake & down a creek to Little Joe Lake and Arowhon Pines.
 Please don’t attempt to shoot the rapids – you might destroy the boat and miss dinner!

-We can recommend a couple of true Park fishing guides:
+We can recommend a true Park fishing guide:

 Frank Kuaick, Algonquin Park Guiding Legend - (613) 637-5251